highfive-devs/highfive/doc/migration_guide.md

 ```
 continues to be correct in `v3` and can check that the dimensions match.
 The
 inspector recognizes `double[n][m]` as a contiguous array of doubles.
-Therefore, it'll use the shallow-copy buffer and avoid the any additional
+Therefore, it'll use the shallow-copy buffer and avoid any additional
 allocations or copies.

 ### Intentional Raw Read